chrt-io/chrt-axis/README.md

 ```

 #### `xAxis.width(widthValue)`
-If width is specified, it sets the thickness of the Axis line accordingly.
+If `widthValue` is specified, it sets the thickness of the Axis line accordingly.
 If `widthValue` is `null`, this function will return the thickness of the line of the Axis.
 If `widthValue` is a `Number` or a `function`, `width` will set the thickness of the line of the Axis.
 For example:
 ```
 Chrt()
     .add(